Multistage Mixed Precision Iterative Refinement: Numerical experiments

-For each variant, we compare the number of refinement steps required for forward and backward errors to reach the level of accuracy corresponding to the working precision.
-For GMRES-based approaches and TSIR, the number of GMRES iterations per step is given parenthetically (see the explanation in Section \ref{sec:tsir}).
-A dash (-) in the tables indicates that the forward and/or backward errors did not converge within $i_{max}$ iterations.
-Select convergence plots for TSIR are presented in figures while the number of steps and iterations for all variants are shown in tables.
+For each variant, we compare the number of refinement steps required for forward and backward errors to reach the level of accuracy corresponding to the initial working precision.
+For GMRES-based approaches and MSIR, the number of GMRES iterations per step is given parenthetically (see the explanation in Section \ref{sec:tsir}).
+For the MSIR results, a semicolon indicates a precision switch: the factorization precision is doubled (and other precisions increased if necessary to ensure $u_f \geq u$ and $u_r \leq u^2$) and the algorithm restarts with SIR.
+A dash (-) in the tables indicates that forward and/or backward errors are not decreasing.
+Select convergence plots for MSIR are presented in figures while the number of steps and iterations for all variants are shown in tables.

 Again, the red, blue, and green lines in the figures show the behavior of the forward error \verb|ferr| (red), normwise relative backward error \verb|nbe| (blue), and componentwise relative backward error \verb|cbe| (green).
-The dotted black line shows the value of the working precision $u$.
-If there is a switch in TSIR, the step at which it happened is marked with a star.
-If TSIR uses both SGMRES-IR and GMRES-IR, then there are two stars: the first one denoting the switch from SIR to SGMRES-IR and the second one denoting the switch from SGMRES-IR to GMRES-IR.
+The dotted black line shows the value of the initial working precision $u$.
+Switches in MSIR are denoted by stars.
+A magenta star indicates a switch from SIR to SGMRES-IR, a yellow start indicates a switch from SGMRES-IR to GMRES-IR, and a cyan star indicates switch from GMRES-IR to SIR with increased precision(s).